mp-se/gravitymon/src_docs/source/troubleshooting.rst

   * -9 - Error encoding
   * -10 - Error writing to stream
   * -11 - Read timeout
+  * -100 - Endpoint skipped since its SSL and the device is in gravity mode

 * MQTT push on <topic> failed error